The Pulsators Biography

 inspiring keyboard parts.

 Karl Marinko joined the Pulsators for the new millennium adding keyboards to the band.
-The Pulsators
+Karl passed away in September 2007.
+The Pulsators went without a keyboard player for a few years.

-The Pulsators cannot do their thing without support, so we must mention Phyllis Wendorf who helps with the merchandise and Steve Edwards who helps Scott with sound and stage technicalities.
+The Pulsators cannot do their thing without support, so we must mention Phyllis Wendorf who helps with the merchandise and helps Scott with sound and stage technicalities.

 Tours include the west coast from Seattle to San Diego and the South from Texas to New Orleans.
 Currently they have a touring schedule locally (north San Francisco bay area) and the Western US.